Skip to main content

 Supporting Early Career Researchers

 Additionally, the LSC invites applications from the research community at UR (only) to apply for funding to attend international conferences.
-The next deadline for applications is 30 September 2024.
 This scheme is also open to doctoral researchers and their applications will receive priority.
+This year's deadline has passed on 30 September.

 Interdisciplinary Research Modules & Research Trajectories